kataus/jsynth/README.md

 ## Implementation details

-- to ensure precise tempo accuracy, a buffer readout is currently used to sync the application
+- to ensure precise tempo accuracy, buffer readouts are currently used to sync the application
 - all sound producers are running in a single thread and are iterated upon on each tick
 - API and Synth Rack are communicating via a PubSub message broker